 - Receiving a positive customer review

-Employee feedback is just one part of the management puzzle.
+Employee feedback is just one part of the performance management puzzle.

 If you’re interested in learning how Kazoo’s Employee Experience Platform helps managers set and track employee goals, publicly recognize direct reports, and keep a pulse on team morale, check out our overview video or browse our Continuous Performance Management product page.